The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 The reconstruction of the old, more than fifty years old tower happened in 2015, the new tower is more than 10 metres higher, than the old one was.
 A beautiful round panorama opens from the top level of the tower, we can see the whole Mátra Mountains, and the villages laying at the feet of the mountains.
 It is worth throwing a glance in eastern direction, towards the Kékestető, which is the tallest peak of Hungary with its 1014 m height.
 This mountain will be our next target!

 We glimpse the big hairpin bend of the asphalt road leading towards Galyatető, but we don’t turn onto it, we continue our hike on the path.
 After a few hundred steps the footpath leaves the forest, and a nice panorama opens in front of us from the ridge towards the northern feet of the mountains.
 We continue the long descent on the upper edge of a huge clear-cut, the end of this slope is at the asphalt road.
-The path escorts it a little while, we have a permanent panorama to the small Parádsasvár village located at the feet of the mountain, later we climb a hillock beside the asphalt road.
+The path escorts it a little while, we have a permanent panorama to the small Parádsasvár village located at the feet of the mountains, later we climb a hillock beside the asphalt road.
 The path turns away from the road and after a small descent climbs the next mountain, the beech forest covered top of Vércverés.
-We have to watch the side of the forestry dirt road, because the metal box of the Blue Trail stamp is equipped on the pole of an information chart.
+We have to watch the side of the forestry dirt road, because the metal box of the Blue Trail stamp is equipped on the pole of an information chart (Vércverés Mountain, stamping place).

 The dirt road descends on the eastern side of Vércverés through a new clear-cut, later the Blue Trail follows the wavy ridge on paths and finally it climbs the forest covered back of Csór-hegy.
 There is no panorama from the top, but a very steep descent comes from the mountain to the road junction of Mátra-nyereg (Mátra Col).
-Here joins the asphalt road coming from Galyatető to the busy main road number 24, which crosses the main ridge of Mátra here.
-We walk across the big asphalt triangle of the junction and look for the path starting on the western side of the main road.
+Here joins the asphalt road coming from Galyatető to the busy main road number 24, which crosses the main ridge of Mátra Mountains here.
+We walk through the big asphalt triangle of the junction and look for the path starting on the western side of the main road.
 This path escorts the busy road in a few metres distance, we reach the tourist house named Vörösmarty in ten minutes.
 This house is a cheap accommodation for hikers, its big advantage is its closeness to the Blue Trail.
-The box of the Blue Trail's stamp is located on the fence of the house, beside the gate (Vörösmarty turistaház, kapu).
+The box of the Blue Trail's stamp is located on the fence of the house, beside the gate (Vörösmarty guesthouse).

-The route of the Blue Trail crosses the main road again in front of the house, so we continue the walk on the right side of the road.
+The route of the Blue Trail crosses the main road again in front of the house, so we continue the walk on the right side of the asphalt strip.
 This path escorts the road for a while, later it begins to descend into the deep valley of Nagy-Hidas-patak Creek.
 We cross the creek on a wooden pedestrian bridge at the bottom of the valley and climb back to the level of the asphalt road.
 The path reaches the road again at the border of Mátraháza village.
 While we visited the bottom of the deep gorge, the road went around with a big hairpin bend!
 The first house of the settlement is the building of the bus station, we find the Blue Trail's stamp on its terrace, at its right corner.

 Before I continue the description of this section of the Blue Trail, I would like to draw your attention onto two things.
-First, we hiked until the Kékestető among villages and holiday resorts following the marked trail, but this will be the first section, where we have to walk about 22 kilometres without any populated places!
+First, we hiked until the Kékestető among villages and holiday resorts following the marked trail, but this will be the first section, where we have to walk about 22 kilometres far from any populated places!
 There is no accommodation until Sirok village, there is no permanent springs in the forest, where we can fill up our flasks with potable water!
-Beside the mentioned things we reach the sawteeth-shaped eastern ridge of the Mátra at the Kékestető, where we have to climb many steep peaks.
+Beside the mentioned things we reached the sawteeth-shaped eastern ridge of the Mátra at the Kékestető, where we have to climb many steep peaks.
 These two things make the eastern ridge of Mátra to a relative difficult section on the route of the Blue Trail!
 Don’t embark in this section unpreparedly, please!

 The path of the Blue Trail follows the fence of the TV tower for a while, later it stays alone in the forest.
 The meandering path begins to descend in the mountainside, passes by rock formations, later the slope became harder and we reach the grassy meadow of Erzsébet-szikla (Elisabeth Rock) after a twenty minutes long walk.
 We have lost more than hundred metres from our elevation!
-We pass a wooden cross, if we glimpse back here, we can see the TV tower already high above us.
+We pass by a wooden cross, if we glimpse back here, we can see the TV tower already high above us.
 We can take a short rest here, if we have enough time to complete this section.

 If we continue the walk, we follow the ridge a little while, later we descend into the northern mountainside.
 Our well-trodden, but meandering footpath gets around in level the northern ridges of the Kis-Sas-kő, in the first minutes we have a nice view among the trees towards the Kékestető.
-We will reach the wide col of Markazi-kapu together with the marks.
+We will reach the wide col of Markazi-kapu Col together with the marks.
 There is a big junction of paths and dirt roads in the col, the Blue Trail goes on towards southeast on the left side of a well-trodden dirt road.
 We walk above the forest cultivating road in the mountainside, the path meanders together with the road, we can see it through the gaps of the trees.
 The path waves about twenty minutes in the forest, finally descends to the next col.

-A very hard ascent begins after the stamping place, we have to climb the Nagy-Szár-hegy Mountain!
+A very hard ascent begins after the stamping place, because we have to climb the Nagy-Szár-hegy Mountain!
 The path leads us first in the forest, later we reach the grassy, bushy back of the mountain.
 The winding trail reaches the summit, we can rest there after the exhausting climb and admire the panorama.
 The downward slope is a little bit less steep, we reach the next col after a comfortable walk, it is the Cserepes-nyereg.
-We don’t have much rest here, we cross a dirt road in the col, and the path begins to climb on the side of Cserepes-tető Mountain.
+We don’t have much rest here, the trail crosses a dirt road in the col, and the path begins to climb on the side of Cserepes-tető Mountain.
 We don’t touch the top of the mountain, the route of the Blue Trail crosses only its forest covered back and descends to the col of Selyem-rét Meadow.
 We glimpse the regular cone shape of Oroszlánvár Mountain from this small, grassy field.

-The climb is short but very hard to the peak of the Oroszlánvár, there is a meadow on the top, where we can sit in the grass and keep a longer rest (Oroszlánvár, hegytető).
+The climb is short but very hard to the peak of the Oroszlánvár, there is a meadow on the top, where we can sit in the grass and keep a longer rest (Top of Oroszlánvár Mountain).
 A very nice view opens backward, we can see the already far Kékestető with the TV broadcasting tower on its top on the right side of the Cserepes-tető.
 We are halfway between the Kékestető and Sirok village, hiker teams coming from the opposite directions use to meet here, on the top of this mountain.
 Modest ruins stand on the top, they are the remains of an old castle.
 We cannot realize, where finish the rocks and begin the walls, but the former trench is good visible among the trees.
 Oroszlánvár means Lion’s Castle in English.